slammayjammay/gorilla-v2/README.md

 # Gorilla

-Chrome extension to run JS scripts.
+Chrome extension to run web page scripts.

 ## How to install

+Download the [zip file](https://github.com/slammayjammay/gorilla/files/5147479/extension.zip) and unpack, then "Load unpacked" in Chrome extensions.